 Learn more about the force transfer around openings (FTAO) method of shear wall analysis, including downloadable FTAO design tools.

 A diaphragm is a flat structural unit acting like a deep, thin beam.
 The term “diaphragm” is usually applied to roofs and floors.
 A shear wall, however, is a vertical, cantilevered diaphragm.
-These construction systems can be used when designing a building for lateral loads, such as those generated by wind or earthquakes.
+These construction systems can be used when designing a building for wind or seismic lateral loads.